William Watkin Hicks

+Methodist minister, politician and author (1837–1915?)

 William Watkin Hicks (1837–1915?) was a Methodist minister, newspaper editor, author, and politician.
 He served as Florida State Superintendent of Public Instruction from March 1, 1875, until December 31, 1876.

 Early career

 Hicks was born in England in 1837, and came to the United States as a boy.
-From 1857 to 1861 he held various pastorates in the Baltimore (Maryland) Conference of the Methodist Episcopal Church in the vicinity of Darlington and Havre de Grace.
+From 1857 to 1861, he held various pastorates in the Baltimore (Maryland) Conference of the Methodist Episcopal Church in the vicinity of Darlington and Havre de Grace.

 During the war, he became a missionary to India.

-In 1865 he was appointed to a Methodist pastorate in Frederick City, Maryland; but, changing both denomination and location, in December 1867 he became the acting pastor of a Congregational Church in Brooklyn.
-In late 1868 he moved again, to Charleston, South Carolina, and on January 8, 1869, he became assistant pastor to the aged John Bachman of St. John's Lutheran Church in that city.
+In 1865, he was appointed to a Methodist pastorate in Frederick City, Maryland; but, changing both denomination and location, in December 1867 he became the acting pastor of a Congregational Church in Brooklyn.
+In late 1868, he moved again, to Charleston, South Carolina, and on January 8, 1869, he became assistant pastor to the aged John Bachman of St. John's Lutheran Church in that city.
 "His brilliant sermons drew great crowds," and yet he resigned on August 23, 1870.
 Meanwhile, alongside Felix Gregory De Fontaine, he edited a monthly magazine titled The XIX Century (1869–1871).

-In 1871 he returned to Methodism as pastor of the First Street Methodist Episcopal Church, South, in Macon, Georgia.
+In 1871, he returned to Methodism as pastor of the First Street Methodist Episcopal Church, South, in Macon, Georgia.
 He continued to hold pastorates in Georgia and Florida until 1875.
-By 1875 he was associated with Dade County, Florida.
+By 1875, he was associated with Dade County, Florida.